MaastrichtU-IDS/d2s-docs/docs/d2s-run.md

 ## Workflow details

-* By default we are using `workspace` as working directory when running workflows and starting services.
+* By default we are using `workspace/` as working directory when running workflows and starting services.

 * You need to put the SPARQL mapping queries in `/mappings/$dataset_name` and provide those parameters:
   * `--outdir`: final output directory for files outputted by the workflow